astronomer/ap-airflow/README.md

 ## Contents of this repo

-* The official Dockerfiles that build Astronomer Certified Images
+* The official Dockerfiles that build Astronomer Core Images
 * Example docker-compose files for running various pieces and configurations of the platform.